Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB/SquirrelsDB.md

 So we can simply enter
 ```123456789 or 1=1```
 and that should do the job.
-Let's enter the expression, and viola:
+Let's enter the expression, and voila:

 ![Screenshot](3.png)